- Home

 Each of the HPC clusters listed on this site has

-- headnode or login node, where users log in
+- a headnode or login node, where users log in

 - regular compute nodes (where majority of computations is run)